watson/http-proxy-cache/README.md

 ## Prerequisites

-- MongoDB (use the environment variable `MONGO_URI` to specify connection string - defaults to: `localhost/http-proxy-cache`)
+- MongoDB - Use the environment variable `MONGO_URI` to specify connection string (defaults to: `localhost/http-proxy-cache`)
 - Optional: [Opbeat](https://opbeat.com) account for error logging configured using environment variables